A Better Way to Summarize Pandas Dataframes.

 Summarize datasets in a terminal; You don't need a Python REPL.

-You don’t have to get into a Python reply or Jupyter notebook every time to use skimpy.
+You don’t have to get into a Python reply or Jupyter Notebook every time to use Skimpy.
 You can use Skimpy CLI on the dataset to summarize.

 skimpy iris.csv